-- Purpose.
+- (1) Purpose.
 The Mathematics Contest is intended to encourage interest in math, to develop talent in problem solving skills and to inspire students to excel in all areas of mathematics. - (2) Format.
-The contest will consist of objective questions designed to test knowledge and understanding in the areas of general math, algebra I and II, geometry, trigonometry, mathanalysis, analytic geometry, probability, pre-calculus and elementary calculus. - (3) Calculators.
+The contest will consist of objective questions designed to test knowledge and understanding in the areas of Algebra I, Geometry, Algebra II, Pre-calculus, AP Calculus (BC), AP Statistics, and director's choice topics. - Calculators.
 Refer to the contest handbook for restrictions on calculators.

 - (1) Individual Competition.
 Each member high school may enter as many as four individuals in the district meet. - (2) Team Competition.
 A school shall have a minimum of three contestants compete in order to participate in the team competition.
-All four members of the winning team will advance to the next higher level of competition. - (c) QUALIFICATION.
-Individuals, team and wildcards qualify for the next level of competition according to Section 902. - (d) TIES. - (1) Individual Competition.
+All four members of the winning team will advance to the next higher level of competition - (c) QUALIFICATION.
+Individuals, teams and wildcards qualify for the next level of competition according to Section 902.

+(d) TIES.

+- (1) Individual Competition.
 In the event of a tie, the formula for percent accuracy shall be used to break the tie.
 The formula is: percent accuracy equals number of problems correct divided by number of problems attempted.
 The contestant with the highest percent accuracy shall be awarded the higher place.
-If the percent accuracy scores are the same, then a tie exists. - (2) Team Competition.
-Refer to Section 902 (h) (3)(D).
+If the percent accuracy scores are the same, then a tie exists. - Team Competition.
+Refer to Section 902 (h)(3) (D).